 The technique for making this buttermilk fried chicken recipe begins with the chicken pieces being brined in buttermilk.
 This step adds extra tenderness and flavor.
 The chicken pieces are then coated with a flavorful seasoned breading and deep fried until crispy and golden.

-- If the oil is hotter and you're concerned about over browning and under-done chicken there is a fix.
+• If the oil is hotter and you’re concerned about over browning and under-done chicken there is a solution.
 Place the fried chicken pieces onto a baking pan fitted with an oven safe rack.
-Place into the oven at 325°F for several minutes to gently finish cooking.
-Again, check the internal temperature for doneness.
+Place the pan into the oven at 325°F for several minutes to gently finish cooking.
+Again, check the internal temperature using a meat thermometer for doneness.

-- Store leftover fried chicken chilled in the refrigerator for up to 3 days.
+• Store leftover Buttermilk Fried Chicken chilled in the refrigerator for up to 3 days.

 Southern Side Dishes to Serve with Buttermilk Fried Chicken